MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 To ensure that data is accessed securely, APIs often  authenticate the sender of a request to verify that they have permission to access the data.External calls in Fraud Protection support two methods of authentication: *Anonymous* and *AAD*.

 If you select **Anonymous**, the **Authorization** header in the HTTP request to the target endpoint will be left blank.
 Use this option when the target endpoint does not require an **Authorization** header.
 For example, if your endpoint uses an API key, configure the key-value pair as part of the request URL you enter in the **Web Request** field.
-The target endpoint can then validate if the API key from the request URL is allowed, and then decide if permission should be granted.
+The target endpoint can then be validated if the API key from the request URL is allowed, and then decide if permission should be granted.

 If you select **AAD**, the **Authorization** header in the HTTP request to the target endpoint will include a Bearer token.
 A Bearer token is a JSON Web Token (JWT) issued by Azure Active Directory.
 For information about JWTs, see [Microsoft identity platform access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens).
 Fraud Protection appends the token value to the text **Bearer** in the required format to the request **Authorization** header as follows: